 Where our graduates work:

 Sample Job Placement Rates:

 Providence Heart Institute

 Name of Program: Associate Degree, Respiratory Care Technology

 The Respiratory Care Program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Road, Bedford, TX, 76021-4244; Telephone: (817) 283-2835; http://www.coarc.com

 Program Student Learning Outcomes:

-• Demonstrate professional attitudes, behavior, and ethics in the clinical and classroom environment, as well as participate in professional development activities.
+• The student will demonstrate professional attitudes, behavior, and ethics in the clinical environment.

 2014 Licensure First-Time Pass Rate: 83.3%

 2014 RRT-Written First-Time Pass Rate: 100%